xray-forge/xray-16-types/docs/plugins/inline.md

 ﻿# inline Plugin

-`xray16/plugins/inline` replaces tagged constants and function calls with Lua expressions at build time.
+Use `xray16/plugins/inline` to replace tagged constants and function calls with Lua expressions at build time.

 The plugin only touches declarations tagged with `@inline` or `@virtual`, plus call sites wrapped in the `$inline` / `$noInline` macros.
 If a tagged declaration cannot be folded safely, the build fails instead of emitting a runtime lookup.

-## Annotations
+## Choose an annotation

 ### `@inline`